matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

 > - When *zksolc* is called in `--standard-json` mode, it will always return with exit code 0 and standard JSON output format.
 > - It differs from *solc* that may return with exit code 1 and a free-formed error in some cases, such as when the standard JSON input file is missing.

+> [!IMPORTANT]
+> The formats below are modifications of the original standard JSON [input](https://docs.soliditylang.org/en/latest/using-the-compiler.html#input-description) and [output](https://docs.soliditylang.org/en/latest/using-the-compiler.html#output-description) formats implemented by *solc*.
+It means that there are:
+> - *zksolc*-specific options that are not present in the original format: they are marked as `zksolc` in the specifications below.
+> - *solc*-specific options that are not supported by *zksolc*: they are absent in the specifications below.

 ## Input JSON

 The input JSON provides the compiler with the source code and settings for the compilation.
 The example below can serve as the specification of the input JSON format.

-> [!IMPORTANT]
-> The format below is a modification of [the original standard JSON input format](https://docs.soliditylang.org/en/latest/using-the-compiler.html#input-description) implemented by *solc*.
-It means that:
-> - There are *zksolc*-specific options that are not present in the original format: marked as `zksolc`
-> - There are *solc*-specific options that are not supported by *zksolc*: they are absent in the specification above
-> - Internally, *zksolc* extracts all *zksolc*-specific options and converts the input JSON to the format expected by *solc* before calling it.
+Internally, *zksolc* extracts all *zksolc*-specific options and converts the input JSON to the format expected by *solc* before calling it.

 ```json
 {